AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

     end Main;

 In the above example, the whole code can rely on :file:`drivers.ads`, instead of relying on the specific driver.
-Here, :ada:`Driver`  is an alias to :ada:`Driver_1`.
+Here, :ada:`Drivers` is another name for :ada:`Driver_1`.
 In order to switch to :ada:`Driver_2`, the project only has to replace that one :file:`drivers.ads` file.